-Eligibility with an insurer for domestic building insurance (DBI) is a form of pre-approval for taking out project certificates.
+Eligibility with an insurer for DBI is a form of pre-approval for taking out project certificates.
 Under the Domestic Building Contracts Act 1995, each time a builder enters a domestic building contract over \$16,000 with a customer, they must take out a project certificate specific to the works covered by the contract.